JitsuJournal/API/README.md

 Implemented the API/HTTP layer using [Fast API](https://fastapi.tiangolo.com/).
 It's simple interface makes it the best option for minimizing boiler plate code.
 Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem by calling LLM service functions.
 Response models and request body parameters are type safed using PyDantic models.

-[Render's platform](https://render.com/) and tooling for web services is currently being used for hosting with auto-deployments.
+[Render&#39;s platform](https://render.com/) and tooling for web services is currently being used for hosting with auto-deployments.

 ## Auth